Malay grammar: Regional varieties

 There are a large number of other words for "I" and "you", many regional, dialectical, or borrowed from local languages.
 Saudara (masc., "you") or saudari (fem., pl. saudara-saudara / saudari-saudari / saudara-saudari) show utmost respect.
 Daku ("I") and dikau ("you") are poetic or romantic.
-Indonesian gua ("I") and lu "you" are slangs and extremely informal.
+Indonesian gua ("I") and lu "you" (both from Hokkien) are slang and extremely informal.
 In the dialect of the northern states of Malaysia – Kedah, Penang, Perlis and Perak (northern) typically hang is used as "you" (singular), while hampa or hangpa are used for the plural "you".
 In the state of Pahang, two variants for "I" and "you" exist, depending on location: in East Pahang, around Pekan, kome is used as "I" while in the west around Temerloh, koi, keh or kah is used.
 Kome is also used in Kuala Kangsar, Perak, but instead it means "you".
 This allegedly originated from the fact that both the royal families of Pahang and Perak (whose seats are in Pekan and Kuala Kangsar respectively) were descendants of the same ancient line.

 The informal pronouns aku, kamu, engkau, ia, kami, and kita are indigenous to Malay.